Lake Clarke Shores, Florida: Geography

 Lake Clarke Shores is located adjacent to the cities of West Palm Beach and Lake Worth.
 Direct access to those cities is by Forest Hill Boulevard and Keller Road respectively.
 The Village of Palm Springs is located directly west of the town.
 The town is roughly bounded by Interstate 95 to the east, Florida Mango Road to the west, Summit Boulevard to the north, less the Lake Patrick neighborhood, and 10th Avenue North to the south, less the Waterside neighborhood.

 Located in the east-central portion of the county, the town is situated just west of the south end of West Palm Beach, north and west of the north end of Lake Worth Beach, and east of Palm Springs.

-Lake Clarke Shores is located at (26.645644, −80.075379).
-According to the United States Census Bureau, the town has a total area of 1.0 sqmi, of which 1.0 sqmi is land and 0.1 sqmi (7.62%) is water.
+LAccording to the United States Census Bureau, the town has a total area of 1.0 sqmi, of which 1.0 sqmi is land and 0.1 sqmi (7.62%) is water.